Arbelaezch/FHIR-patient-portal/README.md

 ## Overview

 This project implements the **SMART App Launch Framework** — the OAuth2-based standard used by real EHR systems like Epic and Cerner to authorize third-party applications to access patient data.
-The app authenticates against Epic's non-production sandbox, retrieves patient health records, and displays them in a clean dashboard UI.
+The app authenticates against the SMART Health IT reference sandbox, retrieves patient health records, and displays them in a clean dashboard UI.

 **What this demonstrates:**
 - SMART on FHIR OAuth2 with PKCE (the modern standard for patient-facing apps, no client secret required)
-- Secure server-side session management — Epic access tokens never touch the browser
+- Secure server-side session management — FHIR access tokens never touch the browser
 - FHIR R4 resource parsing for Patient, Observation, MedicationRequest, and Condition
-- Real integration against Epic's sandbox API using test patient credentials
+- Real integration against a FHIR R4 server with synthetic patient data

 ## Tech Stack